strblr/pegase/README.md

       |  ^
   ```

-  You can also manually emit them in semantic actions using the `$expected` callback:
+  You can also manually emit them in semantic actions using the `$expected` callback (please note that this will override any failure emitted from *inside* the parsing expression the action is wrapped around):

   ```js
   const g = peg`'a' ('b' | . ${({ $raw, $expected }) => {